Xiaohan-Tian/celshading/README.md

 #### Create Outline

-This feature can create an outline for the selected object.
-This effect can be usually seen in Cartoons and Animes.
+This feature can create an outline for the selected object, a common effect seen in cartoons and anime.

 Usage: